 Átwai (the late) David Sohappy Sr. was a strong advocate of Indian treaty rights.
 He was taught by his father to "Never give up."
-Tucknashut and his family have a long history of being involved with the fishing on the Columbia River.
-This includes carrying on the teaching to be providers and willing to share.
+Tucknashut and his family have a long history of being involved with fishing on the Columbia River.
+This includes carrying on the teaching to be providers and willing to share with others.
 When you provide for the people, the Creator will reward you.

 David Sohappy Sr. was known to lead fishing rights.
-He and his family were targeting for fishing through a federal sting operation known as Salmonscam, in which the federal government sent David, nearly 70 years old and a WWII Veteran to one of the toughest prisons in the U.S.
+He and his family were targeting for fishing through a federal sting operation known as SalmonScam, in which the federal government sent David, a WWII Veteran, to one of the toughest prisons in the U.S.